howtographql/howtographql/content/backend/graphql-java/4-connectors.md

 ---
 title: Connectors
+description: Connect your GraphQL API to a MongoDB
 ---

 As fun as it may be, your GraphQL API is unlikely to be of much use if it doesn't connect to other systems, be it databases, third-party APIs or alike.